 This past weekend has been a ‘bad practice’ weekend, but I was determined to end it on a positive note by reflecting upon what I could do differently.
 I think it’s really important that if something goes badly, that we ensure we learn the lesson that life is trying to teach us.
+Today’s post is about remembering to rest and sleep well.

 The weekend got off to a bad start.
 Work had been good, but busy, which meant my brain found it harder to switch off than usual.
 I started the weekend in a bad mood due to being too tired.
 I was woken multiple times throughout the night and as a result was absolutely exhausted.
-With the cat meowing for 2hrs straight, I finally got up.
+With the cat meowing for two hours straight, I finally got up.
 I proceeded to clean the house, empty the dishwasher, wash the laundry and hang it all up.
 I got dressed, ready to go out, only to learn I’d mistook the timing of when we were due to leave the house.
 I sat tired for some hours until we were ready to go.
 These few months, I simply cannot seem to nap; a power nap really could have helped me to feel better at that moment.

 The next morning was much the same – following a bad night’s sleep with multiple interruptions and doing chores for over two hours in the morning.
 These days I feel like I spend more time cleaning the house than relaxing in it.
 It can be really difficult to feel positive in such a circumstance.
 I then made the foolish mistake of watching a rather negative and overwhelming movie before bedtime, which made the Empath in me feel like I was suffocating!